Our premiums are already affordable but the money-saving tips below can help you reduce them even further.

 Make sure you accurately value your home when choosing how much coverage to purchase.
 Tools are available to help you determine the replacement cost of rebuilding your home in the event of a claim.

-The purchase price is a starting point but this includes the value of your land, which is not something you'd have to replace after a covered event.
+The purchase price is a starting point but this includes the value of your land, which is not something you'd have to replace after a covered loss.
 Multiplying the local labor and construction costs by the square footage of your home is one way to estimate your home's replacement cost.
 This baseline can help you avoid under or over insuring your home.

 Paying monthly may be more convenient, but an annual payment usually saves you the most money.